 What about preparation?

 The Anglican Church not only seeks to help couples plan and celebrate their wedding but importantly also assists in the preparation for marriage.
 Therefore all couples married at Christ Church are required to undertake some marriage preparation.
-We offer a professionally run marriage education workshop which is held over a Friday evening and Saturday morning.
-These are scheduled at various dates throughout the year.
-This is a valuable investment for your future together and includes ongoing support from our Parish Marriage Education
+This is a valuable investment for your future together and includes ongoing support from our Parish Marriage Education Co-ordinator.

 What will it cost?

 Currently Parish expenses for the provision of the organist, flowers, marriage education and administration amount to $1,950 [including a non-refundable booking fee of $500 to confirm your arrangements].

 Our costs are reviewed annually, and these may be increased if your wedding is booked after the 31 December, however, if you pay the full amount before this date, no increase will be incurred.
 Compared to other churches our costs may seem high but this is due to considerable administration and other costs incurred due to the fact Christ Church has so many weddings.
 If cost is a real barrier to being married here please speak to the Parish Priest about this at your first interview and we will endeavour to help where we can.

 All documents are provided including your marriage certificate which is printed in an attractive style.

 We also suggest a $200 donation towards the conservation of this historic church which is tax deductible and made through the National Trust.
 This donation is optional and any amount is most welcome.